-The plastic pellet storage container is the best option in this respect that seals out and protects your pellets from the outer factors like pests and water effectively.
+The plastic pellet storage container is the best option for sealing out and protects your pellets from outer factors like pests and water effectively.

 Indoor storage will be safer for the well-being of your pellets only if the other conditions are okay.
-While you are planning to store the pellets indoor, choose a dry place that is free from high humidity, mold, mildew, and flooding.
+While you are planning to store the pellets indoors, choose a dry place free from high humidity, mold, mildew, and flooding.

 A shed, garage, basement, or storeroom can be an excellent place for storage since it keeps your pellets out of the way but accessible.
-However, closely examine if these places are right for storing wood pellets.
+First, however, closely examine if these places are right for storing wood pellets.

 Basements can have high humidity or get flooded in the rain.
 So, if there is such an issue, you should leave this idea.

-You can also keep them near your smoker or stove but it would be better to keep them separate for safety issues.
+You can also keep them near your pellet grill or stove, but it would be better to keep them separate for safety issues.
 Wherever you keep them, you should seal them to protect them from pests (in case there is very low humidity).

 I’m saying more convenient because you don’t have to rush inside for extra pellets in the middle of a barbeque party in your backyard.
 They will be conveniently available near your outdoor grill or smoker.

-Also in case of storing wood pellets outdoor, you have to keep it in an airtight container in a shed or shelter off the ground.
 And you have to make sure that the pellet storages are covered from rain or snow.
-Don’t keep the pellets in the open air even in the summer.
-Because it is very natural to come in contact with water somehow.
+Don’t keep the pellets in the open air, even in the summer, because it is natural to contact water somehow.

 Storing Wood Pellets Throughout The Year

 While storing wood pellets throughout the year, the care will not be the same as the season changes.
-According to the weather of your area, you have to treat your wood pellets differently in different seasons to keep them fresh.
+According to your area’s weather, you have to treat your wood pellets differently in different seasons to keep them fresh.

 While you are enjoying smoked barbeque often in summer, store your pellets somewhere so that it is readily available when you need it.

 Since the weather is getting colder, you will want to bring your heating pellets out.
-Keep them in an area where it will be easily accessible.
+Keep them in an area where they will be easily accessible.